-Easter Recess: (April 22, 2011 - April 24, 2011 no classes)
+Easter Recess: (April 2, 2012 - April 7, 2012 no classes)

-COMMENCEMENT: MAY 29, 2011
+COMMENCEMENT: MAY 27, 2012

-Each course runs on either a Friday evening 6:00p.m. - 8:50p.m., and Saturday 9:00a.m. - 12:00 noon, or a Saturday 9:00a.m. - 2:45p.m., or Sunday afternoon 12:15p.m. - 6:00p.m. schedule.
-All PMBA courses offered during this one-year cycle will meet at the Jesus & Eugenia Leon Guerrero School of Business and Public Administration Building UOG Campus.
+Each course is scheduled to run on: 1) Friday evening 6:00pm-8:50pm; and Saturday 9:00am-12noon, or 2) Saturday afternoon 12:15pm-6:00pm.
+Some courses may meet Sunday rather than Saturday or at different days/times as arranged in consultation with the Cohort members and Instructor.
+All PMBA courses offered during this one-year cycle will meet at the Jesus & Eugenia Leon Guerrero School of Business & Public Administration Building on the UOG campus.
+Off campus activities or meetings may be scheduled by the instructor.

-MASTER OF EDUCATION

-Program Chair: Dr. James Maryott School of Education Bldg., Room 208J
+MASTER OF EDUCATION School of Education Bldg., Room 208J Telephone: 735-2440